- By: Pedro Candeias

 And your athletes aren’t clones of them, as well.

-You must know why, how and when to apply each training method to each one of your Karate athletes or free-athletes (Karateka that train like athletes but don’t participate in competitive events).
+You must know why, how and when to apply each training method to each one of your Karate athletes or free-athletes (Karatekas that train like athletes but don’t participate in competitive events).

 You can even pick examples of exercises from the videos of Ivan Leal, Junior Lefevre, Alexandra Recchia, Douglas Brose, Sandra Sanchez, Antonio Oliva, Antonio Diaz, Ryo Kiyuna, and so on…